Nosjazz/Milestone1/README.md

 ## Deployment

-The website has been deployed using GITHUB and can be access with the below link:
+The website has been deployed using github.
+EXPAND

+This can be access with the below link:

 https://nosjazz.github.io/Milestone1/.